ShafqatAfzali/IKT213_prosjekt/README.md

   - numpy
   - Pillow
   - opencv-python
+  - rawpy
+  - torch
+  - torchvision
+  - matplotlib
+  - scikit-learn

-> Note: This application has only been tested on Windows 10.
+> Note: This application has only been tested on Windows 11.

 ## Installation